 We account for warrants in certain private and public (or publicly traded under the provisions of Regulation A) client companies as derivatives when they contain net settlement terms and other qualifying criteria under ASC 815, Derivatives and Hedging.
 In general, the warrants entitle us to buy a specific number of shares of stock at a specific price within a specific time period.
 Certain warrants contain contingent provisions, which adjust the underlying number of shares or purchase price upon the occurrence of certain future events.
 Our warrant agreements typically contain net share settlement provisions, which permit us to receive at exercise a share count equal to the intrinsic value of the warrant divided by the share price (otherwise known as a "cashless" exercise).
-These warrants are recorded at fair value and are classified as Investments - warrants on our consolidated balance sheets at the time they are obtained.
+These warrants are recorded at fair value and are classified as Investments - warrants on our consolidated balance sheet at the time they are obtained.

-The grant date fair values of warrants received in connection with services performed are deemed to be revenue and recognized when earned.
+The grant date fair values of warrants received in connection with services performed are deemed to be revenue and recognized upon receipt.

-Any changes in fair value from the grant date fair value of warrants will be recognized as increases or decreases to investments on our balance sheet and as net gains or losses in other (income) expense, a component of consolidated net income.
+Any changes in fair value from the grant date fair value of warrants will be recognized as increases or decreases to investments on our consolidated balance sheets and as a component of operating expenses on our consolidated statements of operations.

-In the event of an exercise for shares, the basis or value in the securities is reclassified from Investment - warrants to available-for-sale securities or non-marketable securities, as described below, on the consolidated balance sheet on the latter of the exercise date or corporate action date.
-The shares in public companies, or companies that trade over-the-counter as allowed by Regulation A, are classified as available-for-sale securities (provided they do not have a significant restriction from sale).
-Changes in fair value of securities designated as available-for-sale, after applicable taxes, are reported in accumulated other comprehensive income, which is a separate component of stockholders' equity.
+In the event of an exercise for shares, the basis or value in the securities is reclassified from Investment - warrants to marketable securities or non-marketable securities, as described below, on the consolidated balance sheet on the latter of the exercise date or corporate action date.
+The shares in public companies, or companies that trade over-the-counter as allowed by Regulation A, are classified as marketable securities (provided they do not have a significant restriction from sale).
+Changes in fair value of securities designated as marketable, after applicable taxes, are reported in other income, which is a separate component of stockholders' equity.
 The shares in private companies without an active trading market are classified as non-marketable securities.
-Typically, we account for these securities at cost and only record adjustments to the value at the time of exit or liquidation through gains or losses on investments securities, in non-interest income, a component of consolidated net income.
+Typically, we account for these securities at cost less any impairment.